-11.2.3 Ramps
+313.2.3 Ramps

 Develop ramp profile grades along the baseline of each ramp.
 A profile of the edge of the pavement opposite the baseline must also be shown.
 Show these profiles on a grid format.
-Data required to be shown is similar to that required for roadway profile (Chapter 10 of this Volume).
+Data required to be shown is similar to that required in FDM 312 for roadway profile.